Warblers & Neotropical Migrants Workshop

 Tickets MUST be purchased in advance through our online ticket sales page.
 There will be no ticket sales at the door the day of the program.
 Please be prepared to show proof of your ticket registration, either as a printed copy of your registration receipt or your registration confirmation email on your phone.

 - Please register for the quantity of ALL members in your party.
 The rate for children and adults is the same.
 (Please only register through our official registration page provided below)

 - Pre-registration is required.
 Select here to register.

 - For questions, please contact Ryan MacLean at Ryan.MacLean@audubon.org or 203-930-1353.

-- We will meet you in our parking lot at the start of the program.
-Please ensure everyone in your party is wearing a face mask.
+- We will meet you in our front lobby for check in at the start of the program.

 Please note, by signing up for this event you are consenting to receive emails from Audubon about this program and our conservation work.
 You may opt-out of our emails at any time.

-Yellow Warbler.
-Photo: Alejandra Lewandowski/ Audubon Photography Awards
+Blackburnian Warbler.
+Photo: Shirley Donald / Audubon Photography Awards